svpx/hawk-api/README.md

 });
 ```
 ### 5.4.3 Method
-After the sensor registration is done, a POST request with the parameter "log" set to "true" can be made to the API end point `/hawk/api/v01/sensor?api_key=YOUR_API_KEY&log=true` with the data as JSON payload.
+After the sensor registration is done, a POST request with the parameter "log" set to "true" can be made to the API endpoint `/hawk/API/v01/sensor?api_key=YOUR_API_KEY&log=true` with the data as JSON payload.
 Please follow the log schema to avoid errors in logging.

 :warning: **The sensor data must be packaged as an object.**